SB 1383 Article 2: Determination of Technologies that Constitute a Reduction in Landfill Disposal

 CalRecycle will review each application received and, in consultation with the California Air Resources Board (CARB), evaluate if the information submitted is sufficient to estimate the GHG emissions and permanent lifecycle GHG emissions reduction of the proposed recovery process or technology.

-Once all required information is received, CalRecycle and CARB will evaluate the application.
-CalRecycle will notify the applicant within 180 days as to whether the proposed technology or process results in a permanent reduction in greenhouse gas emissions equal to or greater than 0.30 MTCO2e/short ton of organic waste, and therefore constitutes a reduction in landfill disposal under the SB 1383 regulations.
+CalRecycle and CARB will then evaluate the application to determine if the operation or technology constitutes a reduction in landfill disposal.
+CalRecycle will notify the applicant within 180 days whether the proposed technology or process results in a permanent reduction in greenhouse gas emissions equal to or greater than 0.30 MTCO2e/short ton of organic waste, and therefore constitutes a reduction in landfill disposal under the SB 1383 regulations.

-If CalRecycle determines that a proposed process or technology results in a reduction in landfill disposal, CalRecycle will post the results of the determination, including a description of the technology or process, on its website.
+If CalRecycle determines that a proposed process or technology results in a reduction in landfill disposal, CalRecycle will notify the public via the department’s public noticing process to provide the agenda item addressing the evaluation determination finding that will be discussed at the department’s monthly meeting and will subsequently post on the public notice site the results of the determination, including a description of the technology or process, below.

 CalRecycle Contacts and Assistance